Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M01-Gettingstarted.md

 1. **Create and use Dataflows (Gen2) in Microsoft Fabric**: Understanding how to use Power Query Online to build Dataflows (Gen2), which connect to data sources, perform transformations, and feed downstream components like pipelines or Power BI reports.pipelines or Power BI datasets.

-1. **Get started with Real-Time Intelligence in Microsoft Fabric**: Setting up a real-time analytics solution using Fabric’s Real-Time Intelligence capabilities.
-This involves ingesting and visualizing live data streams, such as stock market feeds, for instant insights.

-1. **Ingest real-time data with Eventstream in Microsoft Fabric**: Capturing and transforming real-time event data using Eventstream.
-You’ll configure event sources, apply stream transformations, and route output to destinations like a lakehouse or eventhouse.

-1. **Work with data in a Microsoft Fabric eventhouse**: Creating and querying an eventhouse, a storage solution optimized for real-time data.
-You'll load sample event data (e.g., taxi rides) and use Kusto Query Language (KQL) and SQL to perform analysis.

 ## Architecture Diagram

  ![](../Images/dp900m1arc.png)